Yuri Lowenthal: Voice-over career

 Yuri Lowenthal moved to Los Angeles and worked in live-action and theatre roles.
-To supplement his on-camera work, he and his wife Tara Platt took a voice-over class that was taught by Rick Zieff.
+To supplement his on-camera work, he and his wife Tara Platt took a voice-over class taught by Rick Zieff.
 Zieff later happened to be directing the English dub for an anime show called SD Gundam Force; he got his first ever anime dub role there and soon tried out for other anime roles as well as other voice-over work in animation, commercials, and video games.
 Lowenthal recalled that his first voice appearance in a video game might have also been for SD Gundam Force.

 Lowenthal's first major role in video game voice-overs was as the Prince in Ubisoft's Prince of Persia: The Sands of Time.
 In an interview with Critical Gamer, he describes that role as "a very lucky break for me, because it ended up being a super game.
 We audition all the time for all different kinds of projects, and video games are one part of that, a part that I love."
 He said that "[he felt] that [he] in a way originated that role".
 Lowenthal did not return to voice the Prince in Warrior Within, being replaced by Robin Atkin Downes.
 Lowenthal felt that this was a conscious decision by Ubisoft to fit in with the game's overall tonal shift and thought it was the right decision.
-For The Two Thrones, he returned to play the role, as fans had stated their preference for his portrayal of the character.
+For Prince of Persia: The Two Thrones, he returned to play the role, as fans had stated their preference for his portrayal of the character.
 The Prince became one of Lowenthal's favorite roles, and he was pleased to return to the role for The Forgotten Sands.
 According to Lowenthal, his well-received performance put pressure on him in future games from both fans and staff, as he needed to remain true to and improve on his original portrayal.
 This ultimately gave him little creative freedom with the character after The Sands of Time.
 For the reboots following the live-action films, the staff wanted a different portrayal of the Prince to Lowenthal's, and so recast the role.

 Lowenthal continued voicing in other anime shows, including the lead character Haru Glory in Rave Master, which had a run on Cartoon Network's Toonami line up.
 He also voiced a character in Zatch Bell! which had a notable run on Cartoon Network.
 He starred in a number of anime shows such as: Girls Bravo where he played Yukinari, Scrapped Princess where he voiced Leo Skorpus, Kyo Kara Maoh!, where he voiced Yuuri Shibuya, and Saiyuki Reload where he voiced Son Goku.